 On one December afternoon, I had skied down Gulmarg’s powdery slopes and till today, I remember the thrill of zipping down the powdery snow.
-Well, I also remember my not-so-graceful awkward movements on the skis and my splayed legs were subject to lots of laughter from my friends.
+Well, I also remember my not-so-graceful awkward movements on the skis, and my splayed legs were subject to lots of laughter from my friends.
 That Gulmarg winter was my first experience at skiing and I had preferred loping around the baby slopes.
-The gondola ride was pretty fantastic too and the views of white snow carpeted pristine Gulmarg were awesome.
+The gondola ride was pretty fantastic too and the views of white snow carpeted pristine Gulmarg was awesome.
 After that experience, I had longed in vain to try out the other ski destinations like Auli in winter, but it is yet to come true.
 So, needless to say, I fiercely cling to my Gulmarg ski memories and I would love to go back there in some near winter.
 For those of you from Delhi and Srinagar, Gulmarg is the easiest place to try your hand at skiing and this guide will help you plan a quick romantic getaway to India’s best off-piste ski destination.
 Now, whether you come back with loads of awkward ski photos like me or not is your forte, but a Gulmarg winter is definitely one of the most special experiences in India.
-This post is especially for my Cairo colleagues and friends, who gawk at the thought of enjoying snow in India.
+This post is especially for my Cairo colleagues and friends, who gawk at the thought of enjoying the snow in India.

 Where is Gulmarg and what makes it so unique?

-Nestled in the northern state of Jammu and Kashmir, this hill station is India’s premier skiing destination and every Gulmarg winter hosts the International Heli-Skiing Competition.
+Nestled in the northern state of Kashmir, this hill station is India’s premier skiing destination and every Gulmarg winter hosts the International Heli-Skiing Competition.
 Excellent for off-piste skiing, Gulmarg’s much popular gondola is used by skiers and tourists alike.
 It is also very pretty in summer when the landscape becomes true to the meaning of its name, “Flower Meadows”.
-One can enjoy picnics, pony rides and trying their shots at one of the world’s highest golf courses there.
+One can enjoy picnics, pony rides, and trying their shots at one of the world’s highest golf courses there.
 The surrounding pine slopes provide beautiful distant views of the Nanga Parbat and from mid-December to mid-March, the gondola hauls visitors to the top of Gulmarg’s skiing slopes.

 How to Reach